Retro64XYZ/retro64xyz.github.io/_posts/2017-06-13-introduction-to-operational-security.md

 imperative that the next generation of security researchers be able to not just move in secrecy but provide proof of self.

+## A Challenge

+1. You will find a link to two images below.
+They appear to be the same.
+Using the skills you learned today, diff them with sha256sum.
+The 0 image is the original.
+The 1 image is the suspect image.

+2. Find the hidden difference between the files.

+3. Reveal the hidden message.

+4. Hint
+	1. VIM - Delimiter - SECRET
+	2. base64 -d (-D on mac)
+	3. Web Browser

 ## Final Recommendations

 1. Register a PGP key.
 Use [Keybase][KeybaseURL] if you are uncomfortable managing it yourself.

 ## Glossary

+1. PGP - Pretty Good Privacy provides cryptograhic privacy and authentication.

+2. GnuPG - Is a complete and free implementation of OpenPGP.

+3. Gpg4win - Is a PGP tool implementation for Windows.

+4. Key Server - A computer that receives and serves cryptograhic keys to users and programs.

 [KeybaseURL]: https://Keybase.io/ 'Crypto For Everyone - PGP As A Service'
 [CTRecordingURL]: http://archive.is/2noGW 'Threats To Children And Their Privacy'